 (CNN)Road trips don't come more spectacular than the Overseas Highway.

-Sailing through tropical savanna over the Florida Straits, it links Miami on the mainland with the 180-kilometer-long Florida Keys island chain.
+Sailing through tropical savanna over the Florida Straits, it links Miami on the mainland with the 180-kilometer-long (112 miles) Florida Keys island chain.

 Not to mention turtles, dolphins and North America's smallest species of deer.